At Home Sleep Studies

 How a sleep study can help

 Sleep studies monitor your sleep stages and cycles to identify if or when your sleep patterns are disrupted and why.
+The normal process of falling asleep begins with a sleep stage called non-rapid eye movement (NREM) sleep.
 Normal sleep stages are as follows:

-Stage 1: Your eyes are closed, but it's easy to wake you up.
+Stage 1: Your eyes are closed, but waking you up is easy.
 This phase may last for 5 to 10 minutes.

 Stage 3: This is the deep sleep stage.
 It's harder to rouse you during this stage, and if someone woke you up, you would feel disoriented for a few minutes.

-During the deep stages of NREM sleep, the body repairs and regrows tissues builds bone and muscle and strengthens the immune system.
+During deep stage 3 of NREM sleep, the body repairs and regrows tissues, builds bone and muscle and strengthens the immune system.
 During this stage, your brain waves, as recorded by electroencephalography (EEG), slow down considerably.
-Your eyes don't move back and forth rapidly during NREM, in contrast to later stages of sleep.
+In contrast to later stages of sleep, your eyes don't move back and forth rapidly during NREM.

-Stage 4: After an hour or two of NREM sleep, your brain activity picks up again, and rapid eye movement (REM) sleep begins.
+Stage 4: After an hour or two of NREM sleep, your brain activity stops, and rapid eye movement (REM) sleep begins.
 Most dreaming occurs during REM sleep.
 You normally go through multiple sleep cycles a night, cycling between NREM and REM sleep in about 90 minutes.
 Sleep disorders can disturb this sleep process.
 As you get older, you sleep more lightly and get less deep sleep.
-Aging is also linked to shorter time spans of sleep, although studies show you still need as much sleep as when you were younger.
+Aging is also linked to shorter periods of sleep, although studies show you still need as much sleep as when you were younger.

 The data we collect will include information about your sleep, such as:

-• How long you spend in each sleep stage
+How long do you spend in each sleep stage

 Who can benefit from a home sleep study?

-• Periodic limb movement disorder.
-In this sleep disorder, you involuntarily flex and extend your legs while sleeping.
+Periodic limb movement disorder.
+In this sleep disorder, you flex and extend your legs while sleeping.
 This condition is sometimes associated with restless legs syndrome.

 What is the scientific research on sleep studies?